So many pets have been adopted during the pandemic that shelters are running out

 “For me, the pandemic was the perfect time to get a dog because I had more time now to spend with him,” Pendleton said.
 “He’s a part of my family.”

 Ray Ferrara, a real estate agent who lives in Shaw, said he’s planning to ask his parents to help take care of his newly adopted dog, Carson — an 8-month-old lab mix — when he resumes post-pandemic travel.
-He adopted Carson in fall from Lucky Dog.
+He adopted Carson in the fall from Lucky Dog.

 “Right now my schedule is very flexible, and I found myself having a lot of time so I could train him and take him on playdates,” Ferrara said.
 “I’m not sure pre-covid if I would have committed to that.”